 - Now lightly dust a thin layer of the diatomaceous earth in those places.

 - Ensure you do not make it into a heap, as it would only keep the cockroaches away.

 - Also, secure around the foundation of the house and keep it dry.

 Spraying roaches with soapy water is the classic case of murder by suffocation.

-Cockroaches, too, like any other bug, breathes through the microtubes on their bodies.
+Like any other bug, Cockroaches also breathe through the microtubes on their bodies.

-Spraying roaches with soapy water creates a thin film of soap around them, blocking the microtubes, which eventually suffocates and kills them instantly.
+Spraying roaches with soapy water creates a thin film of soap around them, blocking the microtubes, which eventually suffocate and kill them instantly.

 How To Use Soapy Water

 - Take a used bottle with a spraying nozzle.

 - Mix any detergent with water and shake it well.